emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 {% include toc.html %}

-# Twelve
+# No Thirteenth

 Two weeks after I started my partial hospitalization program, and two days before our 12th wedding anniversary, Liz told me that she thought she wanted a divorce.
-She was 95% certain.
-I was 95% certain that she should have killed me.
+She told me that she was 95% certain.

+I was 95% certain that she should have killed me so that I'd never have to know.

 # Born in Fire